v-kravets/aspnetcore-identity-mongodb-netcore/README.md

 What frameworks are targeted, with rationale:

-- Microsoft.AspNetCore.Identity - supports net451 and netstandard1.3
+- Microsoft.AspNetCore.Identity - supports net461 and netstandard2.0
 - MongoDB.Driver v2.3 - supports net45 and netstandard1.5
-- Thus, the lowest common denominators are net451 (of net45 and net451) and netstandard1.5 (of netstandard1.3 and netstandard1.5)
+- Thus, the lowest common denominators are net461 (of net46 and net461) and netstandard2.0
-- FYI net451 supports netstandard1.2, that's obviously too low for a single target
+- FYI net461 supports netstandard1.5, that's obviously too low for a single target

 ## Building instructions